cozy/cozy-guidelines/README.md

 ## Generic code style

 * lines must not be longer than 80 characters
-* indentation must be done with 4 spaces
+* indentation must be done with 4 spaces for Coffeescript and Python.
+* indentation must be done with 2 spaces for Javascript.
 * file names should be in snake\_case
 * variables name must not be abbreviated
 * class names should be CamelCase, starting with uppercase